slalombuild/secureli/README.md

 % secureli scan
 ```

-This will run through all hooks and the PII scan, unless a `--specific-test` option is used.
+This will run through all hooks and custom scans, unless a `--specific-test` option is used.
 The default is to scan staged files only.
 To scan all files instead, use the `--mode all-files` option.

 ### PII Scan